najnesnaj/pinetime-zephyr/docs/RTC.md

 Basically an interrupt is set to go off after 1 second.
 The number of seconds is incremented and the interrupt is launched again.

-It will serve as a building block for a “time of the day” clock.
+It will serve as a building block for a "time of the day" clock.

 In addition it will need a function to set the time.